 To summarize, we face problems in:

 One of the biggest motivations to develop the Oura ring was to offer a reliable, convenient, and usable solution to measure and analyze sleep quality.
-We here at Oura do understand that sleep is nothing to be joked around, and therefore Oura’s sleep staging algorithms are based on years of scientific research.
+We here at Oura understand that sleep is nothing to be joked about, and therefore Oura’s sleep staging algorithms are based on years of scientific research.
 They are also independently validated by SRI International.

 I know how to be active and eat healthy, but I’ve never been really good at recovering and getting enough sleep.
 This is why Oura has been my number one choice.